-ChromeOS device manufacturers agree to meet or exceed specifications set by Google for quality, performance, and security.
+Chromebook manufacturers agree to meet or exceed specifications set by Google for quality, performance, and security.
 Google reviews and approves the hardware designs before the devices can be shipped with the Chrome brand.
-The manufacturers also agree to use consistent firmware and the same ChromeOS and Chrome browser that run on every other ChromeOS device.
+The manufacturers also agree to use consistent firmware and the same Chrome OS and Chrome browser that run on every other Chromebook.
 (Figure 1)

-Figure 1: For a seamless user experience and simplified management, all ChromeOS devices run consistent versions of the firmware, Chrome operating system, and Chrome Browser.
+Figure 1: For a seamless user experience and simplified management, all Chromebooks run consistent versions of the firmware, Chrome operating system, and Chrome Browser.

 This commonality is an important advantage for both users and administrators.
-Users enjoy a consistent experience and a higher comfort level across all ChromeOS devices.
+Users enjoy a consistent experience and a higher comfort level across all Chromebooks.
 Security and operations teams can provide a standard operating environment.
-They don't have to manage multiple versions of firmware, operating systems, system utilities, and browsers.
-And they don't have to worry that incompatible software releases will create vulnerabilities.
+They don't have to manage multiple versions of firmware, operating systems, system utilities, and browsers, or worry that incompatible software releases will create vulnerabilities.
 When issues do occur, troubleshooting is much easier and faster.